 - You can replace the spices with seasoning blends if you’d prefer.
 To do this, leave out the paprika, parsley, and onion salt and replace with 2 teaspoons Italian & herb or BBQ spice mix.

-How to make PERFECT vegan meatballs
+How to make vegan Mushroom meatballs

 - Start by making your flax eggs.
 Combine the flax and water together in a small bowl using a whisk or a spoon.
 Set aside to thicken.

 - Add the nuts to the bowl of a blender or food processor and let that baby run and blend until you get a fine nut meal.
+Mix with the flour in a small bowl and set aside.

 - Next, add some oil to a large pan over medium heat.
 When the oil starts to shimmer in the pan, add the red onion and sauté until soft and fragrant.